Improving the Child Welfare System

 - Developing youth and parent leaders whose stories inspire community members to learn more about how they can help

-About the Speaker: Michelle Chalmers
+About our executive director: Michelle Chalmers

 Our staff have provided consultation regarding permanency services to many Minnesota Counties, including Grant, Pope, Stevens, Traverse, Douglas, Fillmore, Winona, Wright Counties.

 Contact us to talk about scheduling a consult or training.